apigee-labs/rapier/README.md

 Rapier documents are complete API spceicifications — you can give them directly to API developers to implement servers and to app developers to implement clients without additional documentation other than the Rapier spec and the HTTP specs themselves.
 Since the Rapier specification language is not yet widely known and understood, we provide a tool that will generate a Swagger document from a Rapier specification.
-The Swagger document spells out the conventions used by Rapier for this API in a way that is familiar to many.
+The Swagger documents spell out the conventions used by Rapier in a way that is familiar to many.
-Once you have seen a few examples of the generated Swagger, you will understand the conventions and you will stop looking at the Swagger, whose details are repetitive and will become quickly obvious.
+Once you have seen a few examples of the generated Swagger, the conventions will become quickly obvious and you will stop looking at the Swagger.
 You can stop generating the Swagger documents, which are not required, or you may continue to generate them for integrating with tools that are Swagger-based, or for communicating with people who know Swagger but not Rapier.
 Swagger will likely remain important to you for documenting APIs that are less consistent than Rapier APIs, follow different conventions to the ones Rapier currently understands, or which follow a service-oriented rather than a data-oriented design pattern.